xojs/xo/readme.md

 A glob or array of glob strings which the config object will apply.
 By default `XO` will apply the configuration to [all files](lib/constants.ts).

-> Tip: If you are adding additional @typescript-eslint rules to your config, these rules will apply to js files as well unless you separate them appropriately with the `files` option. @typescript-eslint rules set to "off" or 0, however, will have no effect on js linting.
+> Tip: If you are adding additional `@typescript-eslint` rules to your config, these rules will apply to JS files as well unless you separate them appropriately with the `files` option. `@typescript-eslint` rules set to `'off'` or `0`, however, will have no effect on JS linting.

 ### ignores